Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 For instance, if you want to put together a survey-based data reporting dashboard, you’ve got to use survey-oriented visualizations, such as the Likert Scale.

-If your goal is to display financial data, you want charts that use flows to create a vivid picture of ins and outs of key resources in your business, such as the Sankey Diagram.
+If your goal is to display financial data, you want charts that use flows to create a vivid picture of the ins and outs of key resources in your business, such as the Sankey Diagram.

 Google Sheets is a spreadsheet application you can use to organize, store, and visualize data using its charts and graphs.